-- 1. the quality of and compliance with Appendix N and the quality of the Farm Environmental Management Plan for the landholding; - 2. whether the assessment undertaken under Rule20(d)(c)(ii) above takes into account reasonable and appropriate mitigation actions good management practices to minimise the losses of contaminants from the existing farming activity; - mitigation actions good management practices to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways; - 3(a). whether the farming activity is being undertaken in the catchment of a waterbody identified in Schedule X, and if so, the mitigations actions to be implemented to reduce adverse effects on water quality in comparison to the activity currently occurring on the site; - 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; and - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (e)(d) The use of land for a farming activity, other than for intensive winter grazing or pasture-based wintering high risk pasture winter grazing, that is not specified as a permitted, restricted discretionary or prohibited activity under which is not a restricted discretionary activity under Rule 20(c) is a discretionary non-complying activity. - (e) The use of land for a farming activity, other than for intensive winter grazing or high risk pasture winter grazing, that does not comply with Rule 20(a)(iv) is a prohibited activity.
+- 1. compliance with Appendix N and the quality of the Farm Environmental Management Plan for the landholding; - 2. whether the assessment undertaken under Rule20(c)(ii) above takes into account reasonable and appropriate mitigation actions to minimise the losses of contaminants from the existing farming activity;

+- 3. mitigation actions to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways; - 3(a). whether the farming activity is being undertaken in the catchment of a waterbody identified in Schedule X, and if so, the mitigations actions to be implemented to reduce adverse effects on water quality in comparison to the activity currently occurring on the site; - 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; and - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (d) The use of land for a farming activity, other than for intensive winter grazing or pasture-based wintering which is not a restricted discretionary activity under Rule 20(c) is a non-complying activity. - (e) The use of land for a farming activity, other than for intensive winter grazing or pasture winter grazing, that does not comply with Rule 20(a)(iv) is a prohibited activity.